Runnable/docs/repositories/byod/_posts/2016-12-13-using-your-own-dockerfiles.md

 Dockerfiles are often used for managing configuration and automating the build process for a service.
 If your repositories have Dockerfiles, it’s easy to get them set up in Runnable.
 At the end of this guide, you'll have a running container for a repository, built from its Dockerfile.

-*Note: Using your own Dockerfiles is a great way to start using Runnable, but some features are reserved for apps that use Docker Compose:*
+> Note: Using your own Dockerfiles is a great way to start using Runnable, but some features are reserved for apps that use Docker Compose:
+>

-- *Automatically creating isolated stacks for branches*
+> - Automatically creating isolated stacks for branches
-- *Running automated tests*
+> - Running automated tests

 ---